shlomnissan/gl3x/docs/pages/reference/core/renderer.md

 ```

 The renderer assumes a valid graphics context is current on the calling thread.
 When the window is resized, call `SetViewport()` to adjust the render area (or recreate with new parameters if you manage your own framebuffers).

-The renderer assumes a valid graphics context is current on the calling thread.
-When the window is resized, call `SetViewport()` to adjust the render area (or recreate with new parameters if you manage your own framebuffers).